userfrosting/learn/07.services/02.default-services/docs.md

 Sets up the `User` object (`UserFrosting\Sprinkle\Account\Model\User`) for the currently logged-in user.
 If there is no logged-in user, it returns `null`.
 It also loads the locale and theme for the current user, if set.

+#### determineRedirectOnLogin

+Returns a callback that sets the `UF-Redirect` header in the response.
+This callback is automatically invoked in the `AccountController::login` method.
+The `UF-Redirect` header is used by client-side code to determine where to redirect a given user after they log in.

 #### repoPasswordReset

 Sets up a `PasswordResetRepository` object (`UserFrosting\Sprinkle\Account\Repository\PasswordResetRepository`), which handles token creation, verification, and expiration for password reset requests.